By Celina McEwen, Alison Pullen and Carl Rhodes

 The answer is not easy, but it is simple.
 Structural and cultural change in our institutions is needed, and we need zero tolerance from our leaders.
 Under the present government, we are getting neither.

-In an article soon to be published in English and Portuguese in the Brazilian journal RAE-Revista de Administração de Empresas ((Journal of Business Management), we write about how sexual violence against women in the workplace remains rife and poorly addressed.
+In an article published in English and Portuguese in the Brazilian journal RAE-Revista de Administração de Empresas ((Journal of Business Management), we write about how sexual violence against women in the workplace remains rife and poorly addressed [read the full article or watch the video]

 Drawing on Australian Human Rights Commission and Australian Bureau of Statistics data we come to two related conclusions.
 First, sexual violence is normalised through leadership practices that fail to acknowledge or address it.
 Second, sexual harassment is often perpetrated by leaders, managers, or supervisors due to abusive power relations.